cloud-elements/devportal/docs/guides/cook-books/salesforce-shopify/provision-instances.md

 In order to move data between Salesforce and Hubspot accounts, we will need to create an instance of each.

+Its helpful to think of **Elements** and **Instances** like Object Oriented Classes.
+An Element is like an abstract class or template.
+An Instance is an instantiation of the Element or template.

 Checkout out [definitions section](https://developers.cloud-elements.com/docs/overview/definitions.html) to better understand the difference between an element and an element instance.

 ## Add a Hubspot Instance

-Under the elements catalog, find the *Hubspot CRM instance and add and instance of it.
+Under the elements catalog, find the **Hubspot CRM** element and add an instance of it.

 ![Element Catalog](https://cl.ly/241Z2l3T3l01/Screen%20Shot%202017-01-26%20at%2012.18.19%20PM.png)